 - Add the butter and sugar to a large bowl or mixer and beat until light and fluffy.

-- Add the eggs one at a time and beat to incorporate, add the vanilla extract.
+Add the eggs or flax seed 'eggs' and beat to incorporate, add the vanilla extract.

 - Sift the flour into the bowl and mix to combine, then take 100g of the rhubarb and fold this into the cake batter.